joncampbell123/dosbox-x/BUILD.md

 2. Linux (with X11) 64-bit x86/x64, and on a Raspberry Pi 3/4

-3. macOS (Mac OS X) recent version, 64-bit Intel and ARM-based
+3. macOS (Mac OS X) recent version, 64-bit Intel, ARM-based, and Universal

 4. DOS (MS-DOS 5.0+ or compatible)